 Photographer (SD Card Recovery)

 PhotoRec is the best free tool for formatted SD cards.
-Recovery rates of 92-97% in my tests with cards that weren't heavily reused after the incident.
+It recovers best when the card hasn't been reused after the incident.
 Procedure: DON'T reuse the card, PhotoRec in "Whole disk" mode with JPG/RAW/MP4 filter.
 Paid alternative to preserve file names: EaseUS Data Recovery Wizard (photo preview before recovery).

 Forensics / Digital Investigation